elljoh/Environmental-Intelligence-Suite/docs/admin-creating-fields.md

 The following assumes subfield geometries (eg as kml files) have been already uploaded to an IBM COS bucket called eg agrotech-prod-agrocustomername-onboarding.

+1. Get a valid auth token: [Generate an API Authorization JWT](./api-tokens.md)
-1. Create a JSON payload similar to this in a file called eg field.json:
+2. Create a JSON payload similar to this in a file called eg field.json:

 ```json
 {